Code-Institute-Submissions/NatThomson-mp1-plumbing_DecResub/README.md

 ### by Nat Thomson
 ---

-INSERT IMAGE OF WEBSITE OJN MULITPLE DEVICES HERE
+INSERT IMAGE OF WEBSITE ON MULITPLE DEVICES HERE

 ## Table of Contents
 1. [UX](#ux)